Gari-Dev-DAO/GARI_XNFT_V1/README.md

 ![Screenshot (68)](https://user-images.githubusercontent.com/118275688/225210405-3d9bc52c-6b97-4193-a135-c6a79cbff32f.png)

 ## NFT Screen
-All the onchain data of a particular vNft is shown there when the user clicks the details button in the Home Screen corresponding to that vNft.
-User have the option to see that on-chain data on arweave and solana explorer.
+All the on-chain data of a particular vNft is shown there when the user clicks the details button in the Home Screen corresponding to that vNft.
+User have the option to see that on-chain data on arweave and Solana explorer.

 ![Screenshot (69)](https://user-images.githubusercontent.com/118275688/225210787-d3ff3ed9-666e-4f10-9120-c24afc3da940.png)